Asteski/WinMac/README.md

 By integrating WinStep Nexus into your WinMac modification, you can provide users with a visually appealing and functional dock that resembles the macOS style.
 This will enhance the overall user experience and make the transition between Windows and macOS seamless.

-- **Revamped and decluttered Start Menu**
+- **Start Menu**

-Open-Shell is a collection of os customization utilities, that allows to bring a customizable Start Menu replacement for Windows, to completely replace traditional Start Menu with customized WinX menu, to resemble MacOS main menu.
+WinMac Menu is a collection of os customization utilities, that allows to bring a customizable Start Menu replacement for Windows, to completely replace traditional Start Menu with customized WinX menu, to resemble MacOS main menu.

 It's accessible from both left and right mouse click on Start menu orb, as well as Win key.